letstalkmandeep/Data-Warehouse-SQL-Project/README.md

 # 📖 Project Overview

-Modern organizations often collect data from multiple operational systems, making it difficult to perform reliable analytics due to inconsistent formats, duplicate records, and poor data quality.
+In modern organizations, there is always a challenge when trying to analyze data from various sources since the data may have inconsistency in formatting, duplicates, and poor data quality.

-This project demonstrates the design and implementation of a complete **Data Warehouse** using **PostgreSQL**, following the industry-standard **Medallion Architecture (Bronze → Silver → Gold)**.
+In this project, we create a Data Warehouse with PostgreSQL as a database technology, based on the industry standard Medallion Architecture (Bronze → Silver → Gold).

-The solution integrates CRM and ERP datasets into a centralized warehouse through an ETL pipeline powered by **Stored Procedures**.
-Raw source data is ingested into the Bronze layer, transformed and standardized in the Silver layer, and finally modeled into business-ready Gold views using a **Star Schema** consisting of Fact and Dimension tables.
+For this project, we combine data from two sources in one Data Warehouse with the help of ETL process implemented via Stored Procedures.
+We load raw data into the Bronze layer, transform and clean up data in the Silver layer, and model it into business-friendly data views in the Gold layer in the form of Star Schema including Fact and Dimension tables.

-The project emphasizes clean architecture, data quality validation, reusable SQL development, and scalable warehouse design to prepare trusted analytical datasets for reporting, business intelligence, and future data analytics applications.
+This project focuses on creating clear architecture, data validation, reusing SQL development efforts, and designing an effective Data Warehouse.

 ---